mahdishirvin/dateSelector/README.md

 The current version of the DateSelector visual is v3.2025.11.03.

 ## Limitations
 The DateSelector visual currently supports only English language.
-Internationalisation is not yet planned.
+Translations for French, Spanish and Dutch are superficially done using copilot.

 ## Support
 If you encounter any issues while using the DateSelector visual, please visit the [support page](https://github.com/o221/dateSelector/issues) for assistance.
 Alternatively add any comments or feature requests on the [discussion page](https://github.com/o221/dateSelector/discussions)